Coldcard/firmware/docs/seed-xor.md

 same answers, so you can check that you've recording the correct 48 to 96 words right the next day.

-When shares are made deterministically, we take a double-SHA256 over a fixed string (`Batshitoshi`), your master secret,  and the text `1 of 4 parts` which changes for each part.
+When the parts are made deterministically, we take a double-SHA256 over a fixed string (`Batshitoshi`), your master secret, and the text `1 of 4 parts` which changes for each part.

-In random mode, we simply pick 32 random bytes (and then double-SHA256 them).
+In random mode, we simply pick 32 random bytes (and then double-SHA256 them) from the Coldcard's True Random Number Generator (TRNG)..

-This is done to make all but the last part.
+This is done to make all but the one part.
 The final part is the value needed to get back to your secret, so it's the XOR of the other N-1 parts.
+It contains just as much entropy as the other parts.

 ### Other Notes